P-p-H-d/mlib/README.md

 Allocate a new object, initialize it and return an initialized shared pointer to it.

-The used allocation function is the ALLOC operator.
+The used allocation function is the NEW operator.
-In this case, it is assumed that the DEL operator has not been disabled.

 This function is created only if the INIT method is defined in the oplist and if the NEW method has not been disabled in the oplist.

+##### name\_t name\_init\_once(type *object)

+Initialize the new object 'object' and return an initialized shared pointer to it.
+The INIT operator of 'object' is ensured to be called only once, even if multiple threads try to initialize it at the same time.
+Once the object is fully cleared, the initialization function may occur once again.

+object shall be a global variable initialized with the ISHARED_PTR_STATIC_INIT macro.

+This function is created only if the INIT method is defined in the oplist and if the NEW method has been disabled in the oplist.

 ##### void name\_clear(name\_t shared)